Documentation Index

 | A.10.1 — Cryptographic controls | Modern cryptographic primitives: X25519 (key exchange), Ed25519 (signatures), XChaCha20-Poly1305 (AEAD), BLAKE2b (hashing).
 All provided by libsodium. |

 | A.10.2 — Key management | Device-bound key generation.
-Forward secrecy via Double Ratchet.
-Key deletion after decryption.
+Forward secrecy via MLS epoch advancement and Double Ratchet (fallback).
+Key deletion after use.
 BLAKE2b hashing for invite tokens. |

 A.12 — Operations Security